CPHS/OPHS Glossary of Terms

 CDC:

-the Centers for Disease Control and Prevention (CDC) is recognized
+Centers for Disease Control and Prevention (CDC) is recognized as the

-as the lead federal agency for protecting the health and safety of
+lead federal agency for protecting the health and safety of people -

-people - at home and abroad, providing credible information to enhance
+at home and abroad, providing credible information to enhance health

 Certificate of Confidentiality:

-the Department of Health and Human Services, National Institutes
+Department of Health and Human Services, National Institutes of Health

-of Health in certain circumstances or the Federal Drug Administration
+in certain circumstances or the Federal Drug Administration (FDA) for

-(FDA) for FDA-regulated research; It is intended to provide protection
+FDA-regulated research; It is intended to provide protection against

-against forced disclosure, even against a subpoena, of individually
+forced disclosure, even against a subpoena, of individually identifiable

-identifiable research data.
-(This procedure has received little legal
+research data.
+(This procedure has received little legal testing and

-testing and it is not known if a Certificate of Confidentiality (CoC)
+it is not known if a Certificate of Confidentiality (CoC) would hold

 Certificates of Confidentiality for more information.